 In his later essay "What Is Enlightenment?," Foucault considers Kant's insistence on the free and public use of autonomous reason as an escape, a "way out" for man from a state of immaturity and subordination.
-While Foucault believes that this autonomous reason is useful because it allows a critical ethos toward modernity, he refuses the "blackmail" of the Enlightenment-the insistence that this critical ethos at the heart of the Enlightenment be inscribed in a universal rationality and morality.
-The problem with Kant is that he opens up a space for individual autonomy and critical reflection on the limits of oneself, only to close this space down by re-inscribing it in transcendental notions of rationality and morality that require absolute obedience.
-For Foucault, the legacy of the Enlightenment is deeply ambiguous.
-As Colin Gordon shows, for Foucault there are two Enlightenments-the Enlightenment of rational certainty, absolute identity, and destiny, and the Enlightenment of continual questioning and uncertainty.
-According to Foucault, this ambiguity is reflected in Kant's own treatment of the Enlightenment.
+While Foucault believes that this autonomous reason is useful because it allows a critical ethos toward modernity, he refuses the "blackmail" of the Enlightenment-the insistence that this critical ethos at the them onto an abstract God beyond the grasp of humanity.
+For Feuerbach, the predicates of God were really only the predicates of man as a species being.
+God was an illusion, a fictitious projection of the essential qualities of man.
+In other words, God was a reification of human essence.

-There is perhaps a Kantian moment in Foucault (or could we say a Foucauldian moment in Kant?).
-Foucault shows how one might read Kant in a heterogeneous way, focusing on the more libratory aspect of his thinking-where we are encouraged to interother words, God was a reification of human essence.
 Like Kant, who tried to transcend the dogmatism of metaphysics by reconstructing it on rational and scientific grounds, Feuerbach wanted to overcome religious alienation by re-establishing the universal rational and moral capacities of man as the fundamental ground for human experience.
 Feuerbach embodies the Enlightenment humanist project of restoring man to his rightful place at the center of the universe, of making the human the divine, the finite the infinite.

 Stirner argues, however, that by seeking the sacred in "human essence," by positing an essential and universal subject and attributing to him certain qualities that had hitherto been attributed to God, Feuerbach has merely reintroduced religious alienation, placing the abstract concept of man within the category of the Divine.
 Through the Feuerbachian inversion man becomes like God, and just as man was debased under God, so the individual is debased beneath this perfect being, man.
 For Stirner, man is just as oppressive, if not more so, than God.
 Man becomes the substitute for the Christian illusion.
-Feuerbach, Stirner argues, is the high priest of a new universal religion-humanism: "The human religion is only the last metamorphosis of the Christian religion" (158).
+Feuerbach, Stirner argues, is the high priest of a new universal religionhumanism: "The human religion is only the last metamorphosis of the Christian religion" (158).
 It is important to note here that Stirner's concept of alienation is fundamentally different from the Feuerbachian humanist understanding as alienation from one's essence.
 Stirner radicalizes the theory of alienation by seeing this essence as itself alienating.
 As I shall suggest, alienation in this instance may be seen more along the lines of a Foucauldian notion of domination-as a discourse that ties the individual to a certain subjectivity through the conviction that there lies within everyone an essence to be revealed.